amarh/openPLM/docs/en/user/tuto_1_main_funct.rst

 Browse
 ======================================================

-The "Browse" page display all objects, groups and users available in your OpenPLM.
+The "Browse" page displays all objects, groups and users available in your OpenPLM.
-You can filter the results with the Type panel.
+You can filter the results according to their type, status and you can change the sorting order.

 Example: